Information for parents

 Handing in Coursework

-To mirror the practice in Higher Education students on AS, A2 or BTEC programmes are given a set time and date to hand in their final pieces of coursework.
+To mirror the practice in Higher Education, students on A Levels or BTEC programmes are given a set time and date to hand in their final pieces of coursework.
 If they do not hand in their work at the appointed time it will not be marked and they will have failed the unit, unless there are mitigating circumstances.

 We recognise that there is a strong positive correlation between attendance and punctuality in lessons and achievement.
 Therefore the management of attendance while at College is not only an important part of a student’s responsibilities but will also improve their performance and overall College results.
 We are here to help, so students should speak to their Personal Tutor if they are struggling with any aspect of punctuality or attendance.